code-423n4/2022-12-prepo-findings/data/yongskiws-Q.md

 @openzeppelin/contracts
 @openzeppelin/contracts-upgradeable

+## Consider shortening revert strings to less than 32 bytes and keccak

+Consider shortening revert strings to less than 32 bytes Revert strings more than 32 bytes require at least one additional mstore, along with additional operations for computing memory offset, etc.

+Even if you need a string to represent an error, it can usually be done in less than 32 bytes / characters.

+Note that this will only decrease runtime gas when the revert condition has been met.
+Regardless, it will decrease deploy time gas.

 ## Warning Compiller
 Warning: Unused function parameter.
 Remove or comment out the variable name to silence this warning.
   --> contracts/MintHook.sol:16:33: